-Gor is an open source tool for replaying HTTP traffic.
-We use it to replay traffic from production to staging to give us greater confidence that our deploys are ok.
+Gor is an open source tool we use to replay HTTP traffic from production to staging to give us greater confidence that our deploys are ok.

-Alerts for Gor might let you know that it’s not running, which means we have to be much more cautious with deploys.
+Alerts for Gor might let you know that it’s not running, in which case we have to be much more cautious with our deploys.

 The nightly data sync stops Gor while data is syncing, so that we don’t get lots of errors in staging while we’re dropping databases.